iamrajendra/WhatsappRecording/README.md

 give you the views and animations, perhaps the difficult part.
 GOODLUCK!!!

-First need to add AudioRecordView in xml resource layout file.
+First need to add AudioRecordingButton in xml resource layout file.

 ```
 <com.iamrajendra.recordingbutton.customui.AudioRecordingButton